open-mmlab/Amphion/models/svc/vevosing/README.md

 ## Quickstart (Inference Only)

-To infer with VevoSing, you need to follow the steps below:
+To infer with Vevo1.5, you need to follow the steps below:

 1. Clone the repository and install the environment.
 2. Run the inference script.